|Parramatta River||1:25 000 Map Series||91303N PARRAMATTA RIVER||NSW-91303N|

 8.7 km Circuit

 This is the main walk around Manly Dam, and is popular for both walkers and bike riders.
 Prepare for spectacular views from both sides of the dam, along well managed trails.
 Good spots to break include the picnic areas on King St. Features of this walk include walking the bridge across the top of the dam and the beach on the north side.
 Watch out for bike riders as this is a shared track.
+(This walk has changed since these notes were written, the track notes are now somewhat out of date sorry)

 Total climbing: 251m